jourquin/CaliberHPG336DAB-UPNP/README.md

 ## iPhone

-I didn't (yet) find a direct solution to stream iPhone music to the caliber device.
-A simple workaround is to play music of the iPhone on a Mac computer via [Airplay](https://www.apple.com/airplay/).
+I didn't (yet) find a direct solution to stream iPhone music to the Caliber device.
+A simple workaround is to send music from the iPhone to a Mac computer via [Airplay](https://www.apple.com/airplay/).
 If the Mac is running the VLC / UMS combination explained in the
 [previous section](#macos), the sound of your iPhone will be streamed to the Caliber device.